 This membrane wobbles when an eye movement occurs.

-This condition appears when the iris has lost support due to the absence of the lens, or when the vitreous humor is abnormally liquid or the iris is completely paralyzed.
+This condition appears when the iris has lost support due to the absence of the lens, when the vitreous humor is abnormally liquid, or the iris is completely paralyzed.

 Causes of iridodonesis

 It is sometimes seen in healthy or nearsighted people.
 The wave movements of the iris are very slight.